Technica-Corporation/ipls_anomaly_detection/README.md

 # IPLS Anomaly Detection Setup

-Technica has a previous solution for Anomaly Detection that utilized Federated Learning.
+Technica’s fog-as-a-service platform previously included Anomaly Detection that utilized Federated Learning.
 Federated Learning allows models to continuously learn and train locally, then share new knowledge with other devices.

-This repository contains a new Anomaly Detection solution, replacing Federating Learning with IPLS.

-IPLS is an emerging technology that decentralizes the Federated Learning processes of model training and convergence, weight aggregation, and weight redistribution.
+We have replaced Federated Learning with IPLS to decentralize the processes of model training and convergence, weight aggregation, and weight redistribution.
 The result is improved data privacy, performance, and elimination of single points of failure.
+This repository contains a new Anomaly Detection solution utilizing IPLS.

 Below is the architecture for this solution: